-The Nomination Committee was took into account the board diversity policy adopted by the Company and also assess the independence of the independent non-executive Directors and has made recommendations to the Board on the re-appointment of Ms. Ruan Wenjuan, Ms. Zhang Jin, Ms. Dong Xueer and Mr. Li Bin as executive Directors and Mr. Lai Siming as an independent non-executive Director of the Company.
+During the Reporting Period, the Nomination Committee was took into account the board diversity policy adopted by the Company and also assess the independence of the independent non-executive Directors and has made recommendations to the Board on the re-appointment of Mr. Zhang Zhangsun as executive Director and Mr. Luo Zhenbang and Ms. Chen Jingru as independent non-executive Directors of the Company.